 Pure cash is an exciting bonus, but there are actually far more valuable credit card bonuses out there, namely those related to travel hacking, like for airline miles.
-As I mentioned, you can use the Chase Ultimate Rewards points with this card (if you grab another Tier 1 card), but you will find other cards with much better promotions for purely airline miles, which will get you way more travel.
+As I mentioned, you can use the Chase Ultimate Rewards points with this card (if you grab the Chase Sapphire Preferred), but you will find other cards with much better promotions for purely airline miles, which will get you way more travel.

-After the Chase Freedom bonus, I got educated about travel hacking through Chris Guillebeau’s Unconventional Guides and started signing up for much more lucrative offers which have saved me thousands of dollars in flights since then.
+After the Chase Freedom bonus, I got educated about travel hacking through lots of reading, research, and online forums.
+Then I started signing up for much more lucrative offers which have saved me thousands of dollars in flights since then.